 Modeled after a 1955 Lincoln Futura, the jet black paint job with red trim, sleek “wing-like” body, and the mandatory rocket blaster in the back makes it a real thing of beauty.
 Hell, I even dig the Jetsons-style dome windows, even if they should be closed.
 This is what I was talking about when I said your ideal toy car should look like a car first.

 2. Batman Begins (2005), The Dark Knight (2008)

-However, in 2005, the Tumbler was an exciting moment in Batmobile history for being more unique and suited for mobile crimefighting that we had seen before with reinforced armor, the ability to jump bridges, an amazing built-in arsenal.
-Also, anyone who doubts the Tumbler’s battiness should take a better look at the wings in the back and how closely the body design resembles a bat’s face
+However, in 2005, the Tumbler was an exciting moment in Batmobile history for being more unique and suited for mobile crime fighting than anything we had seen before with reinforced armor, the ability to jump bridges, and an amazing built-in arsenal.
+Also, anyone who doubts the Tumbler’s battiness should take a better look at the wings in the back and how closely the body design resembles a bat’s face.

 1. Batman (1989), Batman Returns (1992)

-Based on the criteria I have presented for what a Batmobile must possess, there is only one that meets every detail.
-The unmistakable wings emitting from the rear, the sleek body with built-in, voice-activated shields, the intimidating turbine engine in the front, and a refreshing combination of clear practicality and breathtaking design, Michael Keaton’s Batman got the ultimate ride.
+It has “battness” with its unmistakable wings emitting from the rear, it has a sleek body with built-in, voice-activated shields, the turbine engine in the front is intimidating, and the combination of clear practicality and breathtaking artistry is refreshing.
 I cannot think of another Batmobile in history that can hold a candle to the one in Tim Burton’s films, with the ‘90s animated series’ vehicle coming closest.